durasiewicz/pko-stats/README.md

         }
       ]
     }
+  ],
+  "ignore": [
+    {
+      "match_rules": [
+        {
+          "transaction_type": "Own transaction",
+          "transaction_description": ""
+        }
       ]
     }
+  ]
+}
 ```
-By default, application is looking for `rules.json` file on the same path as execetable.
+By default, application is looking for `rules.json` file on the same path as executable.

 You can provide different path and/or filename, using `--category-rules` cmd line option.

 Defining `match_rules`, one can use Regex patterns (case-insensitive) in all fields.
+If you want to ignore some operations, just add proper rule in `ignore` section.

 As for now, only statements in XML format are supported.